togitirohit-05/togitirohit-05.github.io/README.md

 ##  About Me
 - Pursuing engineering in AIML
 - Learning Python & DSC++
 - Interested in coding and problem-solving
+- tech savvy

 ---
  Thanks for visiting!